-Clubhouse is an app that allows you to make and join “rooms,” where you would then be able to chat with others in a big conference call.
+The Clubhouse app allows you to make and join voice chat “rooms” where you would then be able to chat with others in a big conference call.
 There are no photos, recordings, or content – just sound.
-Clients can join and leave the call whenever, transforming any room into a public conference center.
+Clients can join and leave the call whenever, transforming any room into a public conference centre.

 Users can tune in to discussions, meetings and conversations between interesting people on different topics –it’s similar to listening to a podcast live and with an additional layer of exclusivity.

-Established in 2020, Clubhouse has rapidly built a reputation as the next place for people to talk, meet, and share ideas.
+Established in 2020, Clubhouse has rapidly built a reputation as the next place for people to talk, meet, and share idea.

 In the application, people can go into various rooms to tune in or take part in a discussion.
 They can see who else is there and their profiles, while the individual who made the room, controls speaking priveleges.